AG2048/hardware_mm_engines/sum_stationary_integration/tests/README.md

 Currently I'm not sure what does the `parameters` argument in the `sum_stationary_tb.py` file does, the Makefile argument seems to override it.

+Turned out `test_matrix_multiplier_runner()` is only for if you run the python file directly.
+But if you use `make` you don't need it.

+My program just completely doesn't work unless its compiled by modelsim.

 The tests were done with:
 - modelsim 10.7a
 - cocotb 1.8.1